aws/karpenter-provider-aws/designs/node-upgrades.md

 ### Provisioning Constraints

 Due to the fact that Karpenter will pre-spin nodes, it’s possible that upgrades will fail due to strict or incorrect provisioning constraints.
-In these cases, Karpenter will log the reasons and try again later.
+In these cases, Karpenter will log the failures and try again later.

 #### Provisioner Limits or Other Limits

 Users can specify resource limits on their Provisioner as a resource ceiling.
 If a replacement node cannot be created due to tight provisioner limits, the upgrade will fail.
 As this is set by the user, Karpenter will not modify the limits.
 Karpenter's best practices here are to leave some room on the Provisioner limits for nodes to upgrade.

 Additionally, a user could fail to provision a node due to IP exhaustion or service quota limits.
 Since Karpenter will be upgrading serially, a user can be throttled if their usage is very close to their limits.
-Since Karpenter cannot change any limits outside of the cluster, Karpenter's best practice is to use resource limits to represent these "out-of-cluster" limits as good as possible.
+Since Karpenter cannot change any limits outside of the cluster, Karpenter's best practice is to use resource limits that represent these "out-of-cluster" limits as best as possible.

 #### Unavailable Offerings (ICE)

 Karpenter caches offerings that maintain key information about recent API calls to EC2 about available instances.
 Offerings contain information about price, capacity type, and availability zone.
-To maximize the chance that all pods are able to reschedule, Karpenter will execute the provisioning logic to match the scheduling constraints and the resource requirements of the pods on the drifted nodes.
-If a user’s provisioner is very restrictive, Karpenter's scheduler may be unable to provision a node.
+To maximize the chance that all pods are able to reschedule, Karpenter will execute the provisioning logic to match the scheduling constraints and the resource requirements of the pods on the drifted nodes and all existing pending pods.
+If a user’s provisioner has restrictive instance requirements, Karpenter's scheduler may be unable to provision a node due to underlying instance availability.
 If Karpenter is unable to provision capacity due to an Insufficient Capacity Exception (ICE), Karpenter will try this node again later.

 #### Invalid Constraints

-In the event that a user changes the AMISelector or underlying AMI and Karpenter cannot discover an AMI, Karpenter will not attempt to upgrade the node, as the upgrade will fail.
+In the event that a user changes the `AMISelector` or underlying AMI and Karpenter cannot discover an AMI, Karpenter will not attempt to upgrade the node, as the upgrade will fail.

 ### Concurrent Termination

-Karpenter’s termination is triggered by either the user or the controllers, specifically Consolidation, Node-Emptiness, and Node-Expiration.
+Karpenter’s termination is triggered by either the user or the controllers, specifically Consolidation, Emptiness, and Expiration.
 The termination controller executes the cordon and drain logic for each node that is requested to terminate, signaled by the finalizer that is present on all nodes.

 In the case where Consolidation is disabled and Emptiness is enabled (they are mutually exclusive), emptiness does not create a replacement node.
 Expiration is also taken into account as a heuristic by Consolidation.

-#### Karpenter Controllers - Consolidation
+#### Karpenter Controllers - Deprovisioning

 Consolidation currently implements node deletion and node replacement.
 It deletes a node if it finds that all pods on the node can fit on other existing nodes.
 It replaces a node if the pods on the node can be replaced with a cheaper node and the rest of the cluster.
 Boiled down, consolidation takes actions on the cluster prioritizing nodes that are closest to expiring and easiest to fully drain.
 More details [here](./consolidation.md#selecting-nodes-for-consolidation).

-Using consolidation with AMISelector defaults means that as nodes are closer to expiring, consolidation will more likely terminate them.
-If consolidation does node replacement, a node could be more likely to upgrade if it has some lower utilization costs.
-This means consolidation could terminate other nodes while Karpenter is upgrading drifted nodes.

-If consolidation and upgrading are executed concurrently, pods that are rescheduling due to consolidation could schedule onto the drifted node's replacement.
+If consolidation and upgrades are executed concurrently, pods that are rescheduling due to consolidation could schedule onto the drifted node's replacement.
 Pods being drained as part of the upgrade could fail to schedule, requiring another to be provisioned, or failing rescheduling altogether.
 More detailed examples [here](./node-upgrades#scheduling-mishaps-with-consolidation).
-To handle this, Karpenter will merge consolidation, node drift, node expiration, and node emptiness into a node lifecycle controller.
+To handle this, Karpenter will merge consolidation, node drift, node expiration, and node emptiness into a `Deprovisioning` controller.
 Merging this logic allows Karpenter to be aware of all controller scale-down logic and orchestrate it together to minimize inefficient logic.
-Check [consolidation-and-drift.md](./consolidation-and-drift.md) for more.
+Check [deprovisioning.md](./deprovisioning.md) for more.

 #### The User